Glastonbury Festival: 2020s

 The 2024 festival saw artists Dua Lipa and SZA headline the festival, as well Coldplay, who topped the bill for the fifth time.
 In doing so, Coldplay broke the record for most headline appearances, overtaking The Cure who have headlined four times.

 On 17 November 2024, tickets for the 2025 Festival sold out in 35 minutes.
 Tickets cost £373.50, plus a £5 booking fee, an increase of £18.50 on 2024.
 In January 2025 it was reported that the festival had doubled its profit to the year March 2024, bringing in £5.9million pre-tax, donating £5.2 million to charitable organisations in the same period.
 On 3 January 2025, Neil Young was confirmed as the first headliner for the Glastonbury Festival 2025.

-The June 2025 festival generated controversy with the inclusion of several pro-Palestinian artists, including Irish band Kneecap and rap duo Bob Vylan, both of which faced legal challenges after calling on-stage for "death to the IDF", complaining about previously working for a "Zionist", and claiming that some people only understood violence.
-Bob Vylan also faced a potential revocation of their United States visas.
+The June 2025 festival saw controversy with the appearance Irish band Kneecap and English rap duo Bob Vylan.
+Kneecap were under police inquiry for an incident at a previous concert, leading to calls for their set to be cancelled.
+While the set did go on, the BBC did not broadcast it live.
+Kneecap also advocated for fans to "start a riot" outside the courthouse during a bandmember's trial.
+Bob Vylan led chants of Free Palestine and Death to the IDF.
+Both incidents led to police investigations, which were eventually dropped without charges.

-In June 2025, during Glastonbury 2025, the Eavis family announced that the festival would not be organized in 2026 to allow the natural environment to recover.
+During Glastonbury 2025, the Eavis family announced that the festival would not be organised in 2026 to allow the natural environment to recover, with the festival due to return in 2027.
+This will be the first fallow year since the COVID-19-related cancellations of 2020 and 2021.